Survivor Series (1991)

 The 1991 Survivor Series was the fifth annual Survivor Series professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation.
 It took place on Thanksgiving Eve on November 27, 1991, at the Joe Louis Arena in Detroit, Michigan.
-It was the first Survivor Series to feature a singles match of any kind, where The Undertaker defeated Hulk Hogan to win the WWF World Heavyweight Championship.
+It was the first Survivor Series to feature a singles match of any kind, which served as the main event; in which The Undertaker defeated Hulk Hogan to win the WWF Championship.
+The undercard featured four traditional Survivor Series elimination matches.

 Production

 Background

 Survivor Series is an annual gimmick pay-per-view (PPV), produced every November by the World Wrestling Federation (WWF, now WWE) since 1987.
-In what has become the second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, which were dubbed the "Big Four".
+In what has become the second longest-running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, which were dubbed the "Big Four".
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches.
-The 1991 event was the fifth event in the Survivor Series chronology.
-It was the first event in which all of the matches were not scheduled as Survivor Series matches.
-The event included four Survivor Series matches.
-The only non-Survivor Series match on the card was for the WWF World Heavyweight Championship, which was the first time it was defended at a Survivor Series.
+The 1991 event was the fifth event in the Survivor Series chronology and the first to not exclusively consist of Survivor Series matches.
+The only non-Survivor Series match on the card was for the WWF Championship, which was the first time it was defended at a Survivor Series.
 The event was scheduled to be held on Thanksgiving Eve on November 27, 1991, at the Joe Louis Arena in Detroit, Michigan.